 “They almost threw me out of the ship.
 I think they would have thrown her too.
 What a way to negotiate extra payment.”
 Hellibor lets out a heavy sigh shaking his head placing his hand on Brainer’s back.

-Vanity returns with a pair of test tubes in hand.
-“Two seeds,” she chirps handing the pair to Brainer.
+Vanity returns with a pair of test tubes.
+“Two seeds,” she chirps holding out the pair in Brainer’s direction.
 “They are still cold.”

 Hellibor nods.
 The three walk over to the hanger doors of the drop ship.
-The leader of the group walks over to Brainer towering above him on the lip of the hanger.
+The leader of the group moves to the lip of the hanger towering above the group.
 He jumps down onto the platform looking at Brainer’s pair of test tubes.
 “May I inspect them?”

 “Before we pay,” Hellibor chimes in.
 “I want to inspect the girl myself.
 Make sure she is without blemish.
 To do that, I will need to run scans on her.”